Model Context Protocol (MCP) Quick Start Guide

 ```

-Finally, after saving the file and restarting the Claude desktop client, we can see our plugin here.
+Finally, after saving the file and restarting the Claude desktop client, we will be able to see our plugin here.

-Of course, we can also directly run the following command in our plugin directory to install it directly:
+Of course, we can also run the following command directly in our plugin's directory to install it:

 ```shell